 From tree to textile

-During last week’s Fashion Week in Stockholm, Sweden, Stora Enco announced their partnership with IKEA and H&M. Through the partnership, they want to contribute to a more sustainable textile production by producing dissolving pulp for textiles based on renewable and traceable wood from sustainably managed forests.
-Stora Enco opened a research centre in Stockholm in 2015 with the purpose of developing the potentials for making viscose production less toxic and more sustainable.
+During last week’s Fashion Week in Stockholm, Sweden, Stora Enco announced their partnership with IKEA and H&M. Through the partnership, they want to contribute to a more responsible textile production by producing dissolving pulp for textiles based on renewable and traceable wood from responsibly managed forests.
+Stora Enco opened a research centre in Stockholm in 2015 with the purpose of developing the potentials for making viscose production less toxic.

 Stora Enso explains that the entire apparel industry is looking for raw material alternatives to petroleum-based artificial fibres (non-renewable resources) and cotton (requires large volumes of water and land).
 This makes viscose and cellulose-based fibres an attractive alternative.